fhildeb/lukso-node-guide/docs/guides/modifications/execution-dashboard.md

 :::

-Depending on your setup method, there are different ways to start your node after setting the node name.
+Depending on your setup method, there are different ways to start your node after setting the ETHStats Secret.

 <Tabs groupId="setup">
   <TabItem value="clinode" label="LUKSO CLI Node" default>